Turbo Takeaways

 Possible Mediation Settlement Outcomes

 There are three possible outcomes when working with a mediator for a debt settlement.
-It’s important to remember that it may take some time and several sessions to reach a mutually agreement mediation settlement.
+It’s important to remember that it may take some time and several sessions to reach a mediation settlement that all parties can agree on.

-If you do not reach a settlement on the first try, don’t view it as a failure.
-It may sometimes take two or three sessions to resolve a complex case.
-During a session, the creditor may not agree to your settlement offer, but they may present a counteroffer and agree to continue negotiations.
+If you don't settle initially, don't see it as failure.
+Complex cases may need 2-3 sessions to resolve.
+During a session, the creditor might reject your settlement offer but present a counteroffer and agree to continue negotiations. - No Agreement, and Negotiations Stop

 What Happens After a Mediation Settlement?

-Understanding what happens after mediation settlement will allow you to be better equipped to manage the situation.
+Understanding what happens after mediation settlement will better equip you to manage the situation.
 Once you reach an agreement with a creditor or debt collection agency, the next step is to finalize the terms of the agreement and get it in writing.

 Implementation of the Settlement Agreement